salawekesa/alx-higher_level_programming/0x10-python-network_0/README.md

-# Solutions to tasks on Python - Network #0
+# Solution to tasks on Python - Network #0